Creating a Network Topology Diagram: A Step-by-Step Guide

 Ready to practice your drawing skills?
 I hope you’ve got your pen and paper handy.

-Just kidding, in today’s day and age, there’s absolutely no reason to try diagramming a network’s topology using pen and paper.
-There are all kinds of free and affordable automated tools to help you with that.
+Just kidding!
+In today’s day and age, there’s absolutely no reason to try diagramming a network’s topology using pen and paper.
+Moreover, there are all kinds of accessible and affordable automated network monitoring tools to help you with that.
 Read more about the best automatic network mapping tools.

-This article is going to cover how to make a network topology diagram or map to plot out the endpoints on your network.
+This article covers how to make a network topology diagram or map to plot out the endpoints on your network.

 What is a network topology diagram?

-It’s a little picture that shows how devices are connected to a network.
+A network topology diagram is a little picture that shows how devices connect to a network and each other.

-In today’s world, most service providers need a network topology diagram or map for each of their client networks.
-Furthermore, for many, it’s the starting point for providing managed services.
+Most service providers need a network topology diagram or map for each client network.
+For many, it’s the starting point for providing managed services.

-A network topology map is a good starting point for providing services for a network because it gives you a really good picture of the network and everything on it.
-In other words, it shows you what you’re going to be dealing with.
+A network topology map is a good starting point for providing services for a network because it gives you a perfect picture of the network and everything on it.
+In other words, it shows you what you will be dealing with.

 Network topology diagrams provide a graphical way of understanding complex networks.
 Firstly, you can take actionable steps based on the information.
 Secondly, they help detect faults.
 Furthermore, they also help detect suspicious connections and thus highlight unusual activities.

-How to make a network topology diagram or map?
+Choose a tool to make a network topology diagram or map

 There are many different ways to make a network topology diagram.